-- 1 cup granulated sugar
+- ½ cup granulated sugar

-- 2 tablespoons warm water
+- 2 tablespoons honey

 - Preheat the oven to 350 degrees F.

-- Remove the pan from the oven and cool on a rack for 1 hour.
-Cut just before serving.
+- Cool on a rack for 1 hour.

 Product will stay fresh for 5 days at room temperature.
 Serve at room temperature.